1,768,583 Protected

 As a simple rule, the more likely you are to make a claim on your policy, the more expensive your cover will be.
 So, the younger you are when you apply for your policy and the healthier your lifestyle, the lower your insurance premiums will be.

 In general, life insurance tends to be the cheapest protection insurance product, followed by critical illness insurance, with income protection insurance being the most expensive.
 This is because people are less likely to die than they are to fall ill.
-As an example, a 35-year-old man is seven times more likely to fall ill and be unable to work for at least two months, than he is to die before retirement.
+As an example, a 35-year-old man is almost six times more likely to fall ill and be unable to work for at least two months, than he is to die before retirement*.

 References